 Duh – in the kitchen where the clock has been hanging.
 I loved the idea the minute it struck, and lucky for me, it fit right into week 2 of the Deck the Home Blog Hop.

 If you missed it last week, I am teaming up with 25 other bloggers for the whole month of November to bring you holiday inspiration in the form of DIY projects and home decor.
 How fun is that?!

 Every week has it’s own theme, and week 2 is DIY wood decor.
-(If you missed week 1, click here.)
+(If you missed week 1 (door decor), click here.)